 - Heat a large non-stick griddle or skillet over medium-low heat, then brush the skillet with butter or oil.

 - Scoop a scant 1/3 cup of batter onto the griddle and repeat to make 4 pancakes.
 Cook for several minutes until a few of the bubbles that appear on the surface have burst and the bottoms are golden brown, adjusting the heat as necessary.
-Flip carefully, then cook for another minute or so until golden brown on the other side.
+Flip the pancake carefully, then cook for another minute or so until golden brown on the other side.